Soblow/MediaSorter/README.md

 #### Default
 In addition, some keys are bound by default to some actions and cannot (yet) be edited:
-- "Backspace"=>"hide" will remove current entry from the list
+- "Backspace" will "hide" a file by removing current entry from the list
-- "Home"/"End" respecitvly go to the first/last entry in the list
+- "Home"/"End" respectively go to the first/last entry in the list
 - "Del" will delete the file (by putting it to your trash folder)
-- "Left"/"Right" allows you go to previous/next media
+- "Left"/"Right" moves to previous/next media
 - "Esc" will close the application

 #### Specific to imageSorter